Transfer operators and atomic decomposition: Transfer operators and dynamics

 \section{Transfer operators and dynamics}

 We know that even for very regular expanding maps, typical $L^1$ observables {\it do not have} good statistical properties as exponential decay of correlations and central limit theorem.
-Indeed this is related with the bad spectral behaviour of the action on $\Phi$ on $L^1(m)$.
+Indeed this is related to the bad spectral behaviour of the action on $\Phi$ on $L^1(m)$.
 The transfer operator acts as a bounded operator on $L^1(m)$, but its spectrum there is {\it the whole closed unit disc.} This obviously have dreadful consequences for the decay of correlations of typical integrable observables.\\

-The most well-behaved linear operators are linear transformations on finite dimensional normed spaces.
-Its spectrum is just a finite number of eigenvalues with finite dimensional eigen-spaces.
-The next best thing would be compact operators, for which the spectrum are just a countable number of eigenvalues possibly accumulating at zero.
-Unfortunately the transfer operator is very rarely a compact operator even in very regular situations.
-A far more successful approach to obtain good statistical properties of observables in some Banach space of functions $B$, often called {\it functional operator approach}, is to show the {\it quasi-compactness} of the action of $\Phi$ on $B$, that is, the spectrum near the circle of espectral radious is as of a compact operator, consisting on isolated eigenvalues and finite-dimensional eigen-spaces, and the "weird stuff", the so-called essential spectrum, safely away from it, inside a disc of strictly smaller radius. \\
+The most well-behaved linear operators are linear transformations on finite-dimensional normed spaces.
+Its spectrum is just a finite number of eigenvalues with finite-dimensional eigenspaces.
+The next best thing would be compact operators, for which the spectrum are just a countable number of eigenvalues, possibly accumulating at zero.
+Unfortunately, the transfer operator is very rarely a compact operator even in very regular situations.
+A far more successful approach to obtain good statistical properties of observables in some Banach space of functions $B$, often called {\it functional operator approach}, is to show the {\it quasi-compactness} of the action of $\Phi$ on $B$, that is, the spectrum near the circle of espectral radius is as of a compact operator, consisting on isolated eigenvalues and finite-dimensional eigenspaces, and the "weird stuff", the so-called essential spectrum, safely away from it, inside a disc of strictly smaller radius. \\

-One must note that the quasi-compactness of $\Phi$ is not the only difficulty in the functional operator approach, however it is fair to say that finding a proper Banach space of functions and to prove the quasi-compactness of $\Phi$ there it is one of the most challenging steps.
-There are well-know methods on how to use the quasi-compactness property to study the ergodic behaviour of $F$.
+One must note that the quasi-compactness of $\Phi$ is not the only difficulty in the functional operator approach, however, it is fair to say that finding a proper Banach space of functions and proving the quasi-compactness of $\Phi$ there it is one of the most challenging steps.
+There are well-known methods for using the quasi-compactness property to study the ergodic behaviour of $F$.
 We list a (purposely vague) description of some of them below.
-In Section \ref{lyorke} and Section \ref{lyorke2} we give precise statements of some consequences of the quasi-compactness of transfer operators action on Besov spaces on measure spaces with a good grid. \\
+Section \ref{lyorke} and Section \ref{lyorke2}, give precise statements of some consequences of the quasi-compactness of transfer operators action on Besov spaces on measure spaces with a good grid. \\